Factor Graph-Based Planning as Inference for Autonomous Vehicle Racing: INTRODUCTION

-Inspired by~\cite{Liniger15}, we also adopt a receding horizon control strategy for generating the output trajectory.
+Inspired by~\cite{Liniger15}, we adopt a similar receding horizon strategy for generating the output trajectory.
 However, the planning problem is formulated in the context of \ac{PAI}.
-The optimization objective for trajectory planning in an autonomous racecar involves multiple terms that exhibit a local nature, meaning they are dependent on a limited subset of variables.
+The optimization objective for trajectory planning in an autonomous racecar involves multiple terms that exhibit a local nature, meaning they depend on a limited subset of variables.
 Leveraging this observation, we propose to model the planning problem using a factor graph, which systematically captures this locality structure.
 This approach structures all the planning objectives as probability distribution~\cite{Toussaint09, MukadamDYDB18}, represented as factors on the factor graph.
 This Bayesian perspective on planning, rooted in trajectory optimization as probabilistic inference \cite{Attias03, Toussaint09 ,ToussaintG10}, has not been explored in the context of autonomous racecar planning to the best of our knowledge.
 Our research seeks to fill this gap by framing racecar planning as a probabilistic inference problem on a factor graph.

-In our proposed approach, we aim to balance adherence to the reference centerline with progress maximization.
+In our proposed approach, we aim to balance adherence to the reference centerline against progress maximization.
 This is achieved by generating a trajectory that minimizes cumulative curvature, thereby enhancing speed.
-Modeling the planning problem through a factor graph facilitates the integration of cumulative curvature minimization into local planning, consolidating the planning process into a unified framework.
-The planning objectives are represented as factor nodes, systematically integrating the motion model, constraints, and cumulative curvature minimization to optimize the trajectory for maximizing progress within the planning horizon.
+By structuring planning objectives as factor nodes on a factor graph, we consolidate planning into a unified framework, systematically integrating motion models, constraints, and curvature minimization to optimize the trajectory for maximizing progress within the planning horizon.
 The signed distance field is computed offline from the racetrack boundaries, and then the output trajectory is generated online in a receding horizon manner by estimating \ac{MAP} inference of the factor graph.

+While our planning algorithm shares the receding horizon controller concept with~\cite{Liniger15} to maximize racecar progress within a horizon, we innovate by representing optimization objectives as a joint distribution over coupled random variables on a factor graph.
+Unlike traditional methods that segregate path curvature minimization between global and local planning, our approach integrates curvature minimization into the local planning framework.